deficollective/defiscan/src/content/protocols/pwn/ethereum.md

 # Dependencies

 Some proposal types in PWN are using Chainlink price feeds for credit pricing.
 This feature is opt-in and not required to use the protocol with other proposal types.
+Additionally, the oracle is only used during the loan creation and not after the loan is created.

 The Chainlink oracle system itself is discussed in a separate report [here](/protocols/chainlink-oracles/ethereum).